-We are particularly focused on user-centred design and developing products which provide a meaningful safety benefit without getting in people’s way, or requiring them to change how they behave to receive the safety benefit.
+Seen’s designers are dedicated to developing high quality, user-friendly products which provide a meaningful safety benefit without getting in the way of productivity, or requiring people to change their behaviour to receive a safety benefit.

 Supreme Winner “Best Product” for IRIS hunter safety system.
 2014 New Zealand Best Design Awards.

 Winner “Special Judges Commendation”.
 IRIS hunter safety system.
 2014 Safeguard New Zealand Workplace Health & Safety awards

 Winner “Best use of innovative design or technology” for Waratah Head Orientation Sensor.
 2017 Safeguard New Zealand Workplace Health & Safety Awards

 Michael has a first-class honors degree in Industrial Design from Massey University, and a New Zealand Certificate in Mechanical Engineering (NZCE).
 Prior to founding Hunter Safety Lab / Seen, Michael spent eight years as Lead Interaction Designer for the award-winning Wellington web design and development agency Springload.
 Michael has a lifetime interest in outdoor related pursuits including rock climbing, hunting, and mountain biking.

 Prior to Hunter Safety Lab / Seen, David worked as an industrial designer for Phil&Teds developing nursery and juvenile products.
 His product The Nest, won a number of industry innovation awards and featured on the Today Show and Martha Stewart Show.
 David completed a BA in Philosophy at Victoria University before joining the army as a combat engineer troop commander.
 David subsequently completed a degree in industrial design from Wellington Polytechnic/Victoria University.
 David’s interests include design, hunting, climbing, white water kayaking and mountain biking.

 Head of Engineering